 - The estate tax exemption would drop by approximately 50%

 - Step-up in basis on death would be repealed

 As you can see, most of Biden’s tax plan would ultimately reverse many of the changes enacted by the Trump Administration in 2017.
 However, the plan bars tax rate increases on people earning less than $200,000.
 Biden’s plan also focuses more heavily on providing tax relief for individuals in the lower tax brackets, as well as equalizing tax benefits for all taxpayers.

 We Can Assist with All of Your Estate Planning Matters

-Our dedicated team of legal professionals at the Law Offices of Steven M. Adler, PLLC is here to answer all of your questions regarding estate taxes and planning strategies.
+Our dedicated team of legal professionals at Adler Law is here to answer all of your questions regarding estate taxes and planning strategies.
 We will gladly take the time to listen to your concerns and discuss all of your options so you can make informed decisions.
 When you choose our firm, we make it our top priority to devise a plan that is tailored to your individual needs.